nirankrishna/Intelligent-Traffic-Management-System-using-Prolog/README.md

 ##  Note

-This project was created as part of an academic assignment to demonstrate basic AI concepts using Prolog.
+This project was created as part of an academic assignment for Digital Literacy (CSA2001).